 - Were the clothes pressed properly?
 One of the most common complaints we get is that shops sloppily press garments, leaving “double creases” and crushing or losing buttons.

-- Does the drycleaner have an efficient system for finding your garments when you pick them up?
+- Does the drycleaner have an efficient system for finding your things when you pick them up?

 Before taking your clothes to be cleaned, check them for stains and empty all the pockets.

-If there are stains, point them out to the clerk and tell them what caused it, how long it’s been there, and what, if anything, you have used to treat it.
+If there are stains, show them to the clerk and say what caused them, how long they’ve been there, and what, if anything, you have used to treat them.
 The more the pro knows, the better the chances of successful cleaning.
 Also indicate any hidden spots—particularly sugary spills (soft drinks, white wine, fruit juice).
 Pin a tag or have a staffer put tape on each stain.